 3. Scheduling Audits and Assessing Risk Factors.
-Internal Audit maintains both one-year and long-term audit schedules, which may be preempted by special reviews.
-Both are primarily planning devices for coordinating the audit staff's work.
+Internal Audit maintains one-year audit schedules, which may be preempted by special reviews.
+These are planning devices for coordinating the audit staff's work.
 The audits are sometimes expanded or narrowed in scope depending on factors that become known after an audit begins.
 For these reasons, the schedules are flexible.